-Week 3 of Way2Play Summer Camp will be held June 14-18, 2021 at Thompson Park (555 Nickajack Rd SE, Mableton, GA 30126).
+The fall break camp of Way2Play Summer Camp will be held September 27-October 1, 2021 at Thompson Park (555 Nickajack Rd SE, Mableton, GA 30126).
 Thompson Park is the perfect location for camp with a great mix of both indoor and outdoor space.
 Nature trails, fishing ponds, two playgrounds, and open green spaces along with an indoor rec room and additional classrooms for enrichment.

 Each week will offer new and exciting games and activities that will continually motivate and entertain all campers both physically and mentally with academic enrichment provided on a daily basis.